Hertz orders 100,000 Model 3 electric vehicles from Tesla - NewsBreak

 Fields wouldn’t say how much Hertz is spending for the order.
 But he said the company has sufficient capital and a healthy balance sheet after having emerged from bankruptcy protection in June.

-No price was given for the order, but it is likely around $4 billion because each Model 3 has a base price of around $40,000.
-The deal ranks at the top of the list of electric vehicle orders by a single company.
+The deal likely is worth around $4 billion because each Model 3 has a base price of about $40,000.
+It also ranks at the top of the list of electric vehicle orders by a single company.
 In 2019, Amazon ordered 100,000 electric delivery vans from Rivian, a startup manufacturer of electric van, pickup trucks and SUVs.
 Amazon is an investor in Rivian.

-Shares of Tesla rose nearly 6% to a record of $961.16 shortly after Monday’s opening bell.
+Shares of Tesla hit an intraday record Monday before pulling back slightly.
+They were up 7% to $973.85 by mid-morning.
+The share price increase boosted the market value of Tesla, the world's most valuable automaker, to just over $900 billion.

 In his interview with the AP, Fields made clear his belief that electric vehicles are increasingly moving into the mainstream and that Hertz intends to be a leading provider of EVs to rental customers.
 He pointed to surveys showing that over the past five years, consumer interest in electric vehicles has grown dramatically.